Jomppeli/auto-repository-setup/README.md

 - description
 - readme

-Done with Python3 scripts and later using the Github API.
+Done with Python3 using the Github API.

 [API documentation](https://developer.github.com/v3/) from Github.
 [My synopsis]().

+## Script pipeline
+- Take the needed parameters from the user
+- Add the parameters to a text file (json parse not working)
+- Add a new repository with the parameters that user inputs
+- Add the directories and example files

 ## File structure
 ### HTML, Javascript, PHP project
 - **Project 1**